pyrogram/pyrogram/docs/source/start/ProjectSetup.rst

 -----------------

 Being written entirely from the ground up, Pyrogram is also able to authorize Bots.
+Bots are a special kind of users which also make use of MTProto.
 This means that you can use Pyrogram to execute API calls with a Bot identity.

 Instead of phone numbers, Bots are authorized via their tokens which are created by BotFather_:

 .. code-block:: python